top of page

 Is Rolfing like massage?

 The goal of Rolfing is to create long-lasting positive changes in the structure and function of the body.
 Rolfing can be relaxing just like a typical massage, but we are also working to change some of the body’s habits and patterns.
+As much as we are physically manipulating your body's tissue, we are also re-education your body from a deep, felt-sense perspective.

 bottom of page